 Nevertheless, this book includes many discussions about achieving success with wealth, health, relationships, and conflicts in life.

-Even though Ben never finished this book, it’s wonderful that the manuscript was later published.
+Even though Ben never finished this book, it’s terrific that the manuscript was later published.
 It would have been a great loss.

 He discusses so much about all facets of life that I would recommend this book for anyone who feels the need to find guidance with just about everything they might be going through.
-This is definitely a guide to living.
-I consider it a self-help book with persuasive ideals.
+That is undoubtedly a guide to living.
+I consider it a self-help book with persuasive ideas.